deltachat/securejoin/source/new.rst

 At the end of this protocol,
-Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the bootstrap code.
+Alice has learned and validated the contact information and Autocrypt key of Bob, the person to whom she sent the invite code.
 Moreover,
-Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the bootstrap code to Bob.
+Bob has learned and validated the contact information and Autocrypt key of Alice, the person who sent the invite code to Bob.

 Requirements for the underlying encryption scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~